 As a service provider, a Service Level Agreement (SLA) is a plain-language agreement between you and your customer (whether internal or external) that defines the services you will deliver, the responsiveness they can expect, and how you will measure performance.

 An IT service desk, for example, typically agrees to provide technical support for a wide variety of services and devices within the business, and offers guarantees around things like uptime, first-call resolution, and time-to-recovery after service outages.
+KPIs are the specific metrics that are chosen to track whether the IT service desk fulfils these guarantees.

 Sounds simple, right?
 In theory, yes.
 In practice, though, IT teams often run into one or more major challenges: